Huelse/SEAL-Python/README.md

 * ### Others

-    If you clone a new SEAL lib from the Github, do not forget add a set_scale function in `seal/ciphertext.h` line 632, like this:
+    If you clone a new SEAL lib from the [Github](https://github.com/microsoft/SEAL), do not forget add a function set_scale in `seal/ciphertext.h` line 632, like this:

     ```c++
     /**